Core Group Guide

 (10 minutes)

-The Lord will often invite His disciples to embrace a truth, do something specific, or change a behavior to live more in line with the Core Values.
-The Holy Spirit is the teacher and counselor who will show us how to be loving and obedient disciples together.
+The Lord will often invite His disciples to embrace a truth, actively trust God in obedience, or change a behavior to live differently.
+The Holy Spirit is the teacher and counselor who will show us how to be loving and trusting disciples together.

 Pause to allow each person to create an “I will…” statement as God leads.